foogaro/redis-gears-for-caching-patterns/README.md

 3) "Fugaro"
 4) "44"
 ```

-Key ```vdt.vdt.person``` is the key used by Debezium to store event information, and it's a Redis Stream type:
+MySQL's tables are mapped 1:1 to Redis streams, so key ```vdt.vdt.person``` is the key generated and used by Debezium to store event information for the person table, and that key is of type Redis Stream:

 ```shell
 127.0.0.1:6379> type vdt.vdt.person